LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Limitations

 \section{Limitations}

-Despite its effectiveness, LocalSUG has several limitations that guide our future work.
-First, dependency on historical logs for candidate mining.
-Our current framework relies on co-occurrence rules, which may restrict the discovery of emerging or "zero-shot" queries.
-Future research will focus on integrating semantic-dense retrieval or external knowledge to better handle cold-start scenarios.
-Second, manual reward shaping in GRPO.
-The trade-off between diversity and business metrics currently depends on manually tuned reward coefficients.
+Despite its effectiveness, LocalSUG exhibits several limitations that inform our future research directions.
+First, there is a dependency on historical logs for city-preference-enhanced candidate mining.
+Although daily updated co-occurrence candidates help capture evolving city preferences, they may still lag behind sudden changes such as newly opened merchants, temporary closures, or abrupt trend shifts.
+Future research will focus on integrating dense semantic retrieval, real-time merchant status, or external knowledge to better handle cold-start and fast-changing scenarios.
+Second, the GRPO component currently requires manual reward shaping.
+The trade-off between diversity and business metrics depends on manually tuned reward coefficients.
 We aim to explore automated or dynamic weight-adjustment mechanisms to achieve a more robust Pareto-optimal balance across diverse service categories.